teler-sh/teler-resources/README.md

   This is taken from the [PHPIDS](https://github.com/PHPIDS/PHPIDS) project; please see their [README](https://github.com/PHPIDS/PHPIDS#credits) for names of those who have contributed.

+- **CVEs**

+  Curated list of CVEs are from [Nuclei templates](https://github.com/projectdiscovery/nuclei-templates) provided by Project Discovery team as well as contributed by the community.

 - **Bad IP Address** & **Bad Referrer**

   Both collections belong to [Nginx Ultimate Bad Bot Blocker](https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker) project.